%

 Housing Affordability

 Safford's price-to-income ratio is 4.4x — homes cost 4.4 times the local median household income of $66,955.
 This is moderately affordable.
-A healthy portion of the workforce can still aspire to homeownership, but many find renting more practical — creating a solid tenant base of working professionals.
+A healthy portion of the workforce can still aspire to homeownership, but many find renting more practical — creating a solid tenant base of working professionals and young families who are saving for down payments.
+The national average price-to-income ratio is approximately 4.5x, putting Safford near the national norm.

 Rent vs Buy Analysis

-A typical mortgage payment on a median-priced home in Safford (20% down at 7%) is approximately $1,962/mo for principal and interest alone — add taxes and insurance and the all-in payment reaches roughly $2,215.
-The median rent of $1,920/mo is roughly comparable to buying costs — in this environment, renters choose flexibility while buyers choose equity building.
-When renting is cheaper than buying, the renter pool stays deep and vacancy stays low.
+A typical mortgage payment on a median-priced home in Safford (20% down at 7%) is approximately $1,569/mo for principal and interest alone — add taxes and insurance and the all-in payment reaches roughly $1,822/mo.
+The median rent of $1,920/mo is actually comparable to or more than the cost of buying — this is unusual and may signal rent correction risk, as tenants realize they could build equity for a similar monthly outlay.
+Monitor this ratio over time — if buying becomes cheaper than renting, expect some tenant attrition as renters convert to homeowners.
+The gap between $1,920 in rent and $1,822 in ownership costs is a structural driver of your occupancy rates.

 Income & Employment

 The median household income in Safford is $66,955, with a population of 50,000 growing at 1.6% per year.
 Safford is a smaller market.
-Research the local employment base carefully — smaller cities can be significantly impacted by a single employer's decisions.
-Moderate population growth indicates a stable economic foundation.
+Research the local employment base carefully — smaller cities can be significantly impacted by a single employer relocating or downsizing.
+Hospital systems, universities, and military bases provide the most stable employment in small markets.
+Above-average incomes of $66,955 mean tenants can support higher rents and tend to have more stable employment.

 What This Means for Investors